 Since our inception in 2006, we have devoted most of our cash resources to manufacturing, research and development and selling, general and administrative activities related to the development and commercialization of EXPAREL.
 In addition, we acquired ZILRETTA as part of the Flexion Acquisition in November 2021 and iovera° as part of the MyoScience Acquisition in April 2019.
 We are primarily dependent on the commercial success of EXPAREL and ZILRETTA.
 We have financed our operations primarily with the proceeds from the sale of convertible senior notes and other debt, common stock, product sales and collaborative licensing and milestone revenue.
-As of December 31, 2021, we had an accumulated deficit of \$211.9 million, cash and cash equivalents and short-term available-for-sale investments of \$656.4 million and working capital of \$344.9 million.
-The net cash proceeds from the Term Loan was \$359.2 million after deducting fees and financing costs.
-For more information, see Note 11, Debt, to our consolidated financial statements included herein.
+As of December 31, 2022, we had an accumulated deficit of \$148.8 million, cash and cash equivalents and available-for-sale investments of \$325.9 million and working capital of \$350.6 million.

-The COVID-19 pandemic could continue to result in a reduction of certain commercial and clinical expenditures which could offset a portion of the potential revenue declines caused by the COVID-19 pandemic.
-We currently expect that our cash, short-term and long-term investments on hand will be adequate to cover any potential short-term liquidity needs, and that we would be able to access other sources of financing should the need arise.
+We expect that our cash and available-for-sale investments on hand will be adequate to cover our short-term liquidity needs, and that we would be able to access other sources of financing should the need arise.

 In March 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law in response to the COVID-19 pandemic.
-The CARES Act, among other things, allows for certain measures to increase liquidity for businesses such as the deferral of employer payroll taxes, a tax credit for retaining employees and other provisions.
-We benefited from the provision to defer the payment of certain employer payroll taxes in the amount of \$2.8 million for the year ended December 31, 2020 and remitted \$1.4 million in December 2021.
-The remaining \$1.4 million is due by December 31, 2022.
+The CARES Act, among other things, allowed for certain measures to increase liquidity for businesses such as the deferral of employer payroll taxes, a tax credit for retaining employees and other provisions.
+We benefited from the provision to defer the payment of certain employer payroll taxes in the amount of \$2.8 million for the year ended December 31, 2020 and remitted \$1.4 million in each of December 2021 and 2022.
+We remitted an additional \$0.6 million in December 2022 on behalf of the benefit Flexion received prior to our completion of the Flexion Acquisition.